For a full list of policies, procedures, and expectations see the

 Mileage reimbursement must be submitted within ninety days of travel.

-Auto Travel Reimbursement Form (Excel) and save on your computer as LastName_Month_Year.xls.
+Instructions: Open the Auto Travel Reimbursement Form and save on your computer as LastName_Month_Year.xls.
 Complete the form and print.
 Have your department chair sign and bring the signed form along with receipts for parking and tolls to Horace Mann 102.